 Parental benefit supplement

 While you are on parental leave, you are entitled to a parental benefit supplement equivalent to 10% of your daily pay for those days on which parental benefits over the lowest amount are paid.

 Karlstad University wants to help staff to stay active, since activity has positive results both at work and in your private life.
 The university creates opportunities for staff members to promote their health, for example by encouraging them to take advantage of a generous number of health maintenance benefits.

 Staff with regulated working hours are entitled to one health maintenance hour per week, if their work allows.

-Staff training at the facility of their choice may be reimbursed by the University for 50% of the costs, up to a total of SEK 1 500 per calendar year.
+Staff training at the facility of their choice may be reimbursed by the University for 50% of the costs, up to a total of SEK 2 000 per calendar year.
 Other activities, such as massage and yoga may also be reimbursed.

-Some training facilities offer discounted prices to university staff.
+Some training facilities in Karlstad and nearby offer discounted prices to university staff.
 Staff need to show proof of employment to receive the discount.

 Lunchtime training at the university

 Nordic Wellness, a training facility located at campus Karlstad offers free lunchtime training at the university, including spinning, tabata, core and yoga.
 Staff can also work out in the gym for free mornings and around noon.

 Staff may keep doctor’s and dentist’s appointments during paid working hours.
 There is also some reimbursement available for healthcare, physiotherapy, hospitalisation and prescribed medication.